theobaidur/study/routing.md

             * Used for downloads

 ## <font color='green'>What is distance vector touting?
 Explain with example.</font>
+* The distance vector routing algorithm is sometimes called by other names, most commonly the distributed Bellman-Ford routing algorithm and the Ford-Fulkerson algorithm.
+* In distance vector routing, each router maintains a routing table indexed by, and containing one entry for, each router in the subnet.
+This entry contains two parts: the preferred outgoing line to use for that destination and an estimate of the time or distance to that destination.
+The metric used might be number of hops, time delay in milliseconds, total number of packets queued along the path, or something similar.

 ![](img12.png)

 ## <font color='green'>Explain hierarchical routing with necessary example. </font>